-QE programs include, but are not limited to, the following:
+QE programs include, but are not limited to:

-- Domestic violence screening Providers must screen members for signs of domestic violence and offer referral to appropriate community prevention agencies and services. - Pregnancy prevention Humana and its contracted providers are required to regularly conduct pregnancy prevention programs or make good faith efforts to involve members in existing community prevention programs, such as an abstinence education program.
-Member programs are open to everyone, regardless of age, gender, pregnancy status or parental consent. - Prenatal/postpartum pregnancy programs Humana provides noncompliant pregnant and post-partum members with educational materials, counseling and regular home visits from home health nurses or aides and counseling and educational materials.
+- Domestic violence screening-Providers must screen members for signs of domestic violence and offer referral to appropriate community prevention agencies and services. - Pregnancy prevention-Humana and its contracted providers are required to regularly conduct pregnancy prevention programs or make good faith efforts to involve members in existing community prevention programs, such as an abstinence education program.
+Member programs are open to everyone, regardless of age, gender, pregnancy status or parental consent. - Prenatal/postpartum pregnancy programs-Humana provides noncompliant pregnant and postpartum members with educational materials, counseling and regular home visits from home health nurses or aides.